Ionian Revolt: Significance

 The Ionian Revolt was primarily of significance as the opening chapter in, and causative agent of, the Greco-Persian Wars, which included the two invasions of Greece and the famous battles of Marathon, Thermopylae and Salamis.
 For the Ionian cities themselves, the revolt ended in failure, and substantial losses, both material and economic.
 However, Miletus aside, they recovered relatively quickly and prospered under Persian rule for the next forty years.
 For the Persians, the revolt was significant in drawing them into an extended conflict with the states of Greece which would last for fifty years, over which time they would sustain considerable losses.

 Militarily, it is difficult to draw too many conclusions from the Ionian Revolt, save for what the Greeks and Persians may (or may not) have learnt about each other.
 Certainly, the Athenians, and Greeks in general, seem to have been impressed by the power of Persian cavalry, with the Greek armies displaying considerable caution during the following campaigns when confronted by the Persian cavalry.
 Conversely, the Persians seem not to have realised or noticed the potential of the Greek hoplites as heavy infantry.
 At the Battle of Marathon, in 490 BC, the Persians took little heed of a primarily hoplitic army, resulting in their defeat.
 Furthermore, despite the possibility of recruiting heavy infantry from their domains, the Persians began the second invasion of Greece without doing so, and again encountered major problems in the face of Greek armies.
 It is possible that, given the ease of their victories over the Greeks at Ephesus, and similarly armed forces at the battles of the Marsyas River and Labraunda, the Persians simply disregarded the military value of the hoplite phalanx—to their cost.

 Manville's theory of a power struggle between Aristagoras and Histiaeus

-Herodotus’ account is the best source we have on the events that amounted to a collision between Persia, which was expanding westward, and classical Greece at its peak.
+Herodotus’ account is the best source available on the events that amounted to a collision between Persia, which was expanding westward, and classical Greece at its peak.
 Nevertheless, its depictions are often scanty and uncertain, or incomplete.
 One of the major uncertainties of the Ionian revolt in Herodotus is why it occurred in the first place.

 In retrospect the case seems obvious: Persia disputed the Hellenes for control of cities and territories.
 The Hellenes had either to fight for their freedom or submit.
 The desirability of these material objects was certainly economic, although considerations of defence and ideology may well have played a part.
 These are the motives generally accepted today, after long retrospect.